SERNF: Sample-Efficient Real-World Dexterous Policy Fine-Tuning via Action-Chunked Critics and Normalizing Flows: Hardware Setup and Task Details

-As shown in Fig.~\ref{fig:RTC_setups}, the policy uses 1 step of observation and 3 steps of prefix actions following the observation and predicts a subsequent chunk of 10 steps of actions.
+\paragraph{Action chunking and real-time inference.} As shown in Fig.~\ref{fig:RTC_setups}, the policy uses 1 step of observation and 3 steps of prefix actions following the observation and predicts a subsequent chunk of 10 steps of actions.
 The observations contain the RGB images, the joint positions of the hand, and the end effector pose of Franka.
 The actions are represented as relative positions of the end effector within the current pose frame.